 Visitor Parking Gorham:

-- G2A (water tower) - Admissions Parking Spots
+- G2A (near to the water tower, along Water Tower Road) - Admissions Parking Spots

 - G1 (Old Admissions Office along Husky Drive)